 - Edmonds Community College (ECC), on the north side of Seattle roughly 18 miles from downtown, administers certificate and associate's degree programs in hospitality and tourism.

-- Situated around 16 miles south of central Seattle, Highline Community College (HCC) offers certificates in the areas of hospitality and tourism management.
-Students can also earn an associate's degree emphasizing tourism development or travel and tourism industry management.
+- Situated around 16 miles south of central Seattle, Highline Community College (HCC) offers certificates and an associate's degree in the areas of hospitality and tourism management.

-- For those students interested in earning a bachelor's degree, South Seattle Community College (SSCC) offers a Bachelor of Applied Science in Hospitality Management with courses related to tourism.
+- For those students interested in earning a bachelor's degree, South Seattle College (SSC) offers a Bachelor of Applied Science in Hospitality Management with courses related to tourism.
 The campus is about six miles from the city's downtown area.

 Comparison of Schools

 Check out the table below to get additional info on the featured colleges.
 It has several stats and facts, including details on costs, student enrollment and graduation rates, to help you narrow your options and find the right school for you.

 |School Type||4-year, public; primarily associate's||4-year, public; primarily associate's||4-year, public; primarily associate's|

 |Undergraduate Tuition & Fees (2017-2018)||$3,822 in-state; $9,177 out-of-state*||$3,936 in-state; $4,358 out-of-state*||$4,515*|